 Now, when you talk in your submission about all the emotions that came up when you were thinking about negotiating a real estate deal — fear, discouragement, doubt — these are all indicators of the emotional wounds (aka pain) you still carry on the inside from your past; they are wounds that are showing up in your present moment and making you feel you’re not worthy of your dreams coming true.
 Chances are good you feel these same emotions every time you’re trying to step out of your comfort zone in pursuit of your dreams or what feels good to you.

 These emotions are just old, outdated programming.
 Meaning it’s how you’ve programmed yourself (or how others have programmed you) to respond to new opportunities, unpredictability, and change.
-Sometimes I like to call these programs “control programs” or “stop emotions” because they are there to try to keep you from moving forward — sometimes before you’ve healed the places within you that are ready to heal.
+Sometimes I like to call these programs “control programs” or “stop emotions” because they are there to try to keep us from moving forward — especially before we’ve healed the places within us that are ready to heal.
 Most people step right over their fears, “push through them”, or escape them without healing them.
-This is fine, but it doesn’t mean that fear goes away, it just shows up somewhere else in your life or at some other point in time.
+This is fine, but it doesn’t mean that the fears go away, it just means the fears will show up somewhere else in the person’s life or at some other point in time.
 Guaranteed.
 Truth is, emotions are just energies, and energies like fear and doubt tend to cancel out the manifestations of your dreams (or the joy you feel living your dreams) and they can stop you in your tracks.
 Sometimes they are purposeful in your life, and sometimes they no longer are.